natalie-lang/natalie/README.md

 Natalie is tested on macOS, OpenBSD, and Ubuntu Linux.
 Windows is not yet supported.

-Natalie requires a system Ruby (MRI) to host the compiler.
+Natalie requires a system Ruby (MRI) to host the compiler, for now.

 Prerequisites: